 Sanitary Facilities

-Council are seeking feedback on the provisions within the current local laws, their effectiveness, and whether they are still fit for purpose for the Nillumbik community in 2021 and beyond.
+Council is seeking feedback on the provisions within the current Local laws, their effectiveness, and whether they are still fit for purpose for the Nillumbik community in 2021 and beyond.

 Discussion Points

-Council have carried out an initial review of the Amenity Local Law and the Infrastructure Assets Local Law in order to identify any shortcomings, or areas for improvement within the existing provisions of these local laws.
-It is evident that the local laws in general require some modernisation in order to best reflect the Nillumbik Community of 2021 and beyond.
-In addition to modernising both the Amenity Local Law and the Infrastructure Assets Local Law, Council is seeking community feedback on a raft of additional measures Council are considering incorporating into a new local law.
+Council has carried out an initial review of the Amenity Local Law and the Infrastructure Assets Local Law in order to identify any shortcomings, or areas for improvement within the existing provisions of these Local Laws.
+It is evident that the Local Laws in general require some modernisation in order to best reflect the Nillumbik community of 2021 and beyond.
+In addition to modernising both the Amenity Local Law and the Infrastructure Assets Local Law, Council is seeking community feedback on a raft of additional measures it is considering incorporating into a new local law.

-The table below provides some detail on issues within the community that could be addressed through new local laws provisions.
+The table below provides some detail on issues within the community that could be addressed through new Local Laws provisions.
 Each of these issues is presented in order to engage the community in a discussion about the intent of any future provisions, and whether there is community support for the inclusion of new provisions within a future Nillumbik Local Law.